CRC chief resigns following top-up controversyWednesday 02 December 2015 12.08

 He said he hoped that by the time a successor is appointed the members of the board would have stepped down.

-Mr Ross said anybody who was involved in the appointment of Mr Conlan, or in authorising top-ups for Mr Kiely, should not be involved in any way in the new appointment.
+Mr Ross said anybody who was involved in the appointment of Mr Conlon, or in authorising top-ups for Mr Kiely, should not be involved in any way in the new appointment.

-He said the Health Service Executive may have to take a hands-on role in the appointment of a successor to Mr Conlan.
+He said the Health Service Executive may have to take a hands-on role in the appointment of a successor to Mr Conlon.

 Elsewhere, Sinn Féin deputy leader Mary Lou McDonald called on Minister for Health James Reilly to intervene in the controversy.